Full-conformal novelty detection: Discussion

-Here, we allow the construction of $T_k$ to use a threshold $\tilde \alpha \in (0,1)$ that is potentially distinct from the target FDR level $\alpha$.
-Following exactly the same steps as in the proof of Theorem~\ref{thm:eval_valid}, we can show that $K$-FC e-values defined in~\eqref{eq:kfc_eval} are valid, strict e-values for \textit{any} choice of $\tilde\alpha \in (0,1)$, given that $\{V^{(k)}_1,\cdots,V^{(k)}_n,V^{(k)}_{n+j}\}$ are exchangeable conditional on $\{V^{(k)}_{n+\ell}\}_{\ell \in [m]\backslash \{j\}}$.
-This allows us to use e-BH (at level $\alpha$) on these e-values and guarantee FDR control of the resulting rejection set.
-We formalize this result below and visualize the workflow of $K$-FC ND in Figure~\ref{fig:scheme}.
+} \red{ Here, the form of $e_j$ resembles that of the SC e-values~\eqref{eq:sc_eval}, but the score function and the threshold $T_k$ are now block-dependent, with the training and calibration steps both using all the reference data.
+Note that we also allow the construction of $T_k$ to use a threshold $\tilde \alpha \in (0,1)$ that is potentially distinct from the target FDR level $\alpha$.
+Finally, we apply the e-BH procedure at level $\alpha$ to the e-values $\{e_j\}_{j\in[m]}$ and output the rejection set $\cR_\alpha^\ebh(e_1,\ldots,e_m)$.
+We summarize the $K$-FC ND procedure in Algorithm~\ref{alg:kfc} and visualize its workflow in Figure~\ref{fig:scheme}.}

+\red{The following theorem (with proof deferred to Appendix~\ref{appd:proof_eval_valid}) states that the $K$-FC e-values~\eqref{eq:kfc_eval} are valid e-values for \textit{any} choice of $\tilde\alpha \in (0,1)$.
+This allows us to use e-BH (at level $\alpha$) on these e-values to get a rejection set with FDR control guaranteed at $\alpha$.}